Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/README.md

 client = new PhoneNumbersClient(endpoint, tokenCredential);
 ```

-### Reserving and acquiring numbers
+### Phone Number Types overview

-Phone numbers reservation can be performed through the reservation creation API by providing a phone plan id, an area code and quantity of phone numbers.
-The provided quantity of phone numbers will be reserved for ten minutes.
-This reservation of phone numbers can either be cancelled or purchased.
-If the reservation is cancelled, then the phone numbers will become available to others.
-If the reservation is purchased, then the phone numbers are acquired for the Azure resources.
+Phone numbers come in two types: Geographic and Toll-Free.
+Geographic phone plans are phone plans associated with a location, whose phone numbers' area codes are associated with the area code of a geographic location.
+Toll-Free phone plans are phone plans not associated location.
+For example, in the US, toll-free numbers can come with area codes such as 800 or 888.

-### Configuring / Assigning numbers
+### Searching and Purchasing and Releasing numbers

-Phone numbers can be assigned to a callback URL via the configure number API.
-As part of the configuration, you will need an acquired phone number, callback URL and application id.
+Phone numbers can be searched through the search creation API by providing an area code, quantity of phone numbers, application type, phone number type, and capabilities.
+The provided quantity of phone numbers will be reserved for ten minutes and can be purchased within this time.
+If the search is not purchased, the phone numbers will become available to others after ten minutes.
+If the search is purchased, then the phone numbers are acquired for the Azure resources.

 ### Thread safety
 We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across threads.